Toshio Aoki

 Toshio Aoki or Tershui Aoki (青木年雄 Aoki Toshio, born 1854, in Yokohama, Japan – 1912, in San Diego, California) was a Japanese American artist and painter who lived and worked in California at the turn of the 20th century.

 Aoki found significant success among the American upper class and was known for hosting social events.
 Guests of his are alleged to have included John D. Rockefeller and J. P. Morgan.

-He was born in Yokohama, Japan in 1854.
-He emigrated to San Francisco in 1880 at the invitation of a department-store owner.
+Aoki was born in Yokohama, Japan in 1854.
+He emigrated to San Francisco in 1880 at the invitation of a department store owner.
 Upon his arrival, he began work as a commercial artist for the Deakin Brothers of San Francisco.
 He also worked as a cartoon illustrator for a San Francisco newspaper.

 Eventually, he became one of the preeminent Japanese artists working in the United States.
 He later relocated to Pasadena, California, where he received commissions to decorate the interiors of Arts and Crafts houses whose architecture, such as the famed residences by Greene and Greene, often reflected Japanese aesthetics.

-During this time, he was also featured in an article by the "Los Angeles Herald", entitled "To See Yourselves As Aoki Sees You".
-It was clear that he had already gained prominence.
+During this time, he was also featured in an article by the Los Angeles Herald, entitled "To See Yourselves As Aoki Sees You" which indicated that he had already gained prominence.
 He was active until 1910 and died in San Diego on April 26, 1912.

-Not much is known about his personal life and marriage; however, he is known to have adopted a seven-year-old girl named Tsuru.
-While being based in Pasadena, Aoki maintained a studio in San Francisco where he met Tsuru and her guardians.